 Throughout his career, Jon has been a strong advocate for seamless integration of technology in education.
 He setup the first Apple II labs in Washington State in the 1980’s and has implemented leading edge technology initiatives in each school he has served over almost 40 years.
 A long time Apple, Inc. advocate, Jon is an avid user of technology, a part time coder, and a trainer in the use of technology at both the teacher and leadership level.

-Board Assistant Secretary
+Board Secretary - Founding Member

 Jeff Utecht is an educational technology consultant, educator and author.
 He holds a Master’s degree in Curriculum and Instruction with a focus in Technology as well as his administrative certification through Washington State.
 Jeff began his career in the Elementary Classroom at a public school in Washington State.
 In 2001, he was the recipient of a Bill and Melinda Gates Grant called the Technology Leadership Program.
 This marked the beginning of his journey with technology and learning.